-So what I had decided to do a few years ago was package the PR bootcamp into a product (since all of the live calls were recorded) where people could pay far less than the $600 – $1000 I was charging for the 4 week program.
+So what I had decided to do a few years ago was package the PR bootcamp into a product (since all of the live calls were recorded).

 This was a way for Authorpreneurs to be able to afford my coaching.
 There really was no need for a live program when the information was the same anyway…so I thought.

 But here was the problem…